 We are all different and the signs and symptoms of our anxiety will differ too, from mild feelings to really quite extreme reactions such as the full anxiety attack.
 General emotional anxiety symptoms include:-

 - Excessive ruminating or worrying that is not always in proportion to the problem at hand.

-- A sense of doom or dread: This is often accompanied by ‘worst-case scenarios’ being played over and over in the head.
+- A sense of doom or dread: Often, ‘worst-case scenarios’ play over and over in the head.

 - Feeling tense and on edge and having difficulty concentrating.

 - Feeling at risk or in danger in situations where there is no threat.

 - Experiencing mental blanks – when asked a question your mind goes completely blank.

 The symptoms of panic attacks are similar to generalised anxiety symptoms but tend to be more extreme and include both emotional and physical symptoms:-

 - A feeling of overwhelming panic that can appear to come out of nowhere: The panic can also be accompanied by an acute fear of losing control.